edgraham/GhostKoalaParser/README.md

 Metabolism      Overview        01200 Carbon metabolism [PATH:ko01200]  K00886  ppgK; polyphosphate glucokinase [EC:2.7.1.63]
 Metabolism      Overview        01200 Carbon metabolism [PATH:ko01200]  K08074  ADPGK; ADP-dependent glucokinase [EC:2.7.1.147]
 ```
-This is the information that we'll use to convert the KEGG Orthology assignments to function.
+This is the file I am going to show you how to generate and contains the information that we'll use to convert the KEGG Orthology assignments to function.
 Because the KEGG database is currently working under a subscription model I had to find a workaround to access the information to match the Orthologies with function.
 To do this you have to go to the [KEGG website](http://www.genome.jp/kegg-bin/get_htext?ko00000.keg) and download the htext file.
 It will download as something along the lines of `ko00001.keg`.
-Next you can use this very ugly code snippet to parse that file into a readble format.
+Next you can use this (not so beautiful) code snippet to parse that file into the table above.

 ```
 kegfile="ko00001.keg"